schwabe93/FIFA-Launcher/README.md

 	Example: "G:\OriginLibrary\FIFA-Launcher-V2.exe" F17
 	```
 7. All Done.
-Launching the shortcut will launch the respective Fifa game.
+Launching the shortcut will launch the respective FIFA game.

 Other Notes
 -----------